angarsky/diveintopython/learn/functions/partial_functions.md

 print(add(2, 3))   # Output: 5
 ```

-## How to create partial functions in python: a step-by-step tutorial
+## How to create partial functions in Python: a step-by-step tutorial

 To create a partial function in Python, you need to follow the following steps: